-If you need assistance in obtaining a trademark registration in the United States, reach out to a trusted Chicago trademark attorney.
-Our experienced team also has knowledge how to obtain international patents, and one of our staff is fluent in Chinese.
-Our attorneys have secured numerous trademarks for clients around the world, and can help you with your Trademark Law and Intellectual Property Law needs.
-Reach out to us today, and we will quickly setup a time when you can speak to an attorney.
+If you need assistance in obtaining a trademark registration in the United States, reach out to a Trademark Attorney Naperville, IL residents trust.
+Our experienced team also has knowledge of how to obtain international trademarks, and one of our staff is fluent in Chinese.
+Our attorneys have secured numerous trademarks for clients around the world and can help you with your Trademark Law and Intellectual Property Law needs.
+Reach out to us today, and we will quickly set up a time when you can speak to an attorney.

 You can reach us by phone or email:

 The Law Offices of Konrad Sherinian, LLC